Blog · By The Packaging Vista Team · June 20, 2026

 Custom Packaging Trends for 2026: What Brands Are Doing Now

 Packaging is moving fast in 2026: shoppers expect it to be sustainable, brands are using it as a marketing channel, and the unboxing has become content.
 You do not need to chase every trend – but knowing where things are heading helps you make choices that feel current and last.
-Here are the trends shaping custom packaging this year, each with a practical way to apply it.
+Here are the custom packaging trends shaping 2026, each with a practical way to apply it to your own boxes.

 1. Sustainability is the default